Manuscript Analysis—entry-level option

 4) I will email you the completed analysis within ten business days.
 Expect an MS Word attachment.

-If you have any questions or concerns during the process, shoot me an email or give me a call and I will be happy to chat.
+If you have any questions or concerns during the process, feel free to email me.

 5) Once you have had a chance to review your analysis, you have the option to schedule a complimentary 30-minute call with me to further discuss your manuscript or publishing in general.